somatonic/ModulesManager/README.md

-# Modules Manager Alpha 0.0.1
+# Modules Manager alpha 0.0.1 for ProcessWire2.+

 Module Manager enables you to browse the modules directory on modules.processwire.com, download, install or update them.

+#### What it does
+When installed you'll have a new admin page under "Setup", feel free to move it to wherever you like.
+On first load it will download and cache a json file from where it will look for modules already installed, new versions, or modules not yet installed or not downloaded and provide actions according to it's state.

+There's a **refresh** button to look for new modules already put in modules directory and refresh the cache file with the remote list of modules.

+If you download a module it will create a temp zip file in the assets folder, extracts it, creates a new folder in /site/modules/ using the class name, and move the files in there.
+After it's done it deletes the temp files.
+It will show a message and show an install button, which you can use to install it, but don't have to.

+If you update a module it will do the same process as above, and just replace the current files with the new ones.

-### Notes
+#### Notes
 This version is still alpha and in testing.
 Feel free to try it out own your own risk.

-### What it does
-When installed you'll have a new admin page under "Setup", feel free to move it to wherever you like.

-First load it will download and cache a json file from where it will look for modules already installed, new versions, or modules not yet installed or not downloaded and provide actions according to it's state.

-There a "refresh" button to look for new modules already put in modules directory and refresh the cache file with the list of modules.
+Current version uses still file_get_contents" php method to retrieve the json feed.
+This requires the server to allow it.
+Download of the module zip is done using cURL.
+Also on my local install I had to adjust the /site/modules/ directory to have write permission using php.

 Currently it does hide modules for Language Packs, and Admin Themes, since those would require a complete different install routine.